Skip to content

 onAnimationEnd: () => {} //Callback function when the animation on this Mesh ends

-})) //All encodings after this part of the function chain are now animated
+})) //All changes after this part of the function chain are now animated

 .scalingY((d,n,i) => scaleY(d.Horsepower))